-Enjoy Williamsburg in its quiet serene splendor of Spring.
-The temperature is perfect and the flowers are in bloom.
+Enjoy Williamsburg in its full splendor of Summer.
+The temperature is warm, the scheduling is full and everything is alive in the historic area.
+Evening concerts in the street, outside restaurants to enjoy lunch or dinner.
 Walk down the street to where history is alive.
 Spend 2 nights in A Williamsburg White House.
 Stay in the room of your choice and explore Colonial Williamsburg at your leisure.
 This package includes tickets and lunch for the two of you!

 Included in this package:

 - 2 Nights in the room of your choice

 - Afternoon snack as well as wine and ports in the Diplomatic Reception Room.

 - 2 Tickets to Colonial Williamsburg for the length of your stay.